coppercash/Writing/_posts/2016-03-01-Joining-Company-Anniversary-Celebration.md

-# Joining-Company Anniversary Celebration
+# Hiring Anniversary Celebration

-Till tomorrow, I will have been working for my company for a whole year.
+By tomorrow, I will have been working for my company for a whole year.

-I'd like to celebrate it by ordering a cake for my workmates to appreciate their accompanying in the last year.
+I'd like to celebrate it by ordering a cake for my workmates to show appreciation their accompanying me for the last year.

-However, I am currently hesitating.
+However, I am currently hesitant.

 Because I am not good at handling congratulation, the atmosphere would be awkward tomorrow.

-Although I know that all I need to do is to say "thank you", I just can't utter the words out of my mouth.
+Although I know that all I need to do is to say "thank you", I just can't utter the words.

 I think that is because I am a perfectionist inside — I want everything to be perfect, even some simple appreciation words.